jieren123/Web_Crawler_Scraper/README.md

 - Dynamics:
   - 1. Visualize result when you make selection in Ajex table and monitor it
   - 2. Dynamically visit ASP.NET pages on and scrape content from it
-  - 3. Click AJAX pagination buttion for the next page automatically until the end.
+  - 3. Access to AJAX pagination for the next page automatically until the end.

 - Storage: Uses DataFrame to store crawled website data based on classification and creates the DataFrame automatically the first time the spider is running.
   - Optionally save large webpages to disk by mapreduce method.

 ## Main difference from Scrapy
 - Easy to maintain and extend